MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/supporting-caso.md

 If the driver supports scanning out cross-adapter resources of additional texture formats, then it is also required to support texturing from those formats, per the tier support requirements.

 >[!NOTE]
 > The DXGI runtime will query for the driver's **CrossAdapterResourceScanout** support.
-If supported, the presentation stack goes down the copy path described in [Rendering on a discrete GPU using cross-adapter resources](rendering-on-a-discrete-gpu-using-cross-adapter-resources.md).
+If supported, the presentation stack goes down the 1-copy path.
 Therefore, drivers that declare support for **CrossAdapterResourceScanout** are required to support the [**DXGKDDI_CHECKMULTIPLANEOVERLAYSUPPORT3**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_checkmultiplaneoverlaysupport3) DDI.
 In addition, it must also support all the relevant presentation-related DDIs for cross-adapter primaries of the above minimum specifications.
 A few examples are: [**pfnCreateResource**](/windows-hardware/drivers/ddi/d3dumddi/nc-d3dumddi-pfnd3dddi_createresource2), [**pfnCheckMultiplaneOverlaySupport**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_checkmultiplaneoverlaysupport3), and [**pfnPresentMultiplaneOverlay**](/windows-hardware/drivers/ddi/d3dkmthk/nc-d3dkmthk-pfnd3dkmt_presentmultiplaneoverlay)/[**pfnPresent1**](/windows-hardware/drivers/ddi/d3dumddi/nc-d3dumddi-pfnd3dddi_present1).
-See [Multiplane overlay support](/windows-hardware/drivers/display/multiplane-overlay-support) and [Rendering on a discrete GPU using cross-adapter resources](rendering-on-a-discrete-gpu-using-cross-adapter-resources.md) for more details.
+See [Multiplane overlay support](/windows-hardware/drivers/display/multiplane-overlay-support) for more details.
 See the section below for more details about falling out of CASO.

 Both of these tiers have accompanying [HLK tests](#hlk-testing) for verification.

 ### Supporting StaticCheck flag for DXGKDDI_CHECKMULTIPLANEOVERLAYSUPPORT3

 Starting in WDDM 3.0, the **StaticCheck** flag was added to [**DXGK_MULTIPLANE_OVERLAY_FLAGS**](/windows-hardware/drivers/ddi/d3dkmddi/ns-d3dkmddi-_dxgk_multiplane_overlay_flags) to expand the use of the [**DXGKDDI_CHECKMULTIPLANEOVERLAYSUPPORT3**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_checkmultiplaneoverlaysupport3) DDI for CASO support.
-Specifically, this flag allows **DXGKDDI_CHECKMULTIPLANEOVERLAYSUPPORT3** to query a driver to determine whether the plane marked with the **StaticCheck** flag is capable of scan out.
+Specifically, this flag allows **DXGKDDI_CHECKMULTIPLANEOVERLAYSUPPORT3** to query a driver to determine whether the plane marked with the **StaticCheck** flag is capable of scan-out.
 This will be a one-off call and should not impact real presentation behavior.
 Hence, drivers that perform any form of caching of present information from **DXGKDDI_CHECKMULTIPLANEOVERLAYSUPPORT3** should not include the information from DDI calls with a **StaticCheck** plane, but simply perform the support determination in a standalone or static manner.

 [**DXGKDDI_CHECKMULTIPLANEOVERLAYSUPPORT3**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_checkmultiplaneoverlaysupport3) with the **StaticCheck** flag set is guaranteed to: